zucisystems/pageassetsize/README.md

 ## Output:

 	1. HAR (HTTP Archive) File.
 HAR captures the finer details of various page assets like HTML, Image, Java-Script, CSS, Media and Font.
-	2. The categorized assets sizes are stored into an excel The above are abailable under ../src/testresults/<date_time> of execution.
+	2. The categorized assets sizes which is tested with different device types and different user agent are stored into an excel.
+	3. Time taken per asset group on different user agents are stored into an excel.
+The above are abailable under ../src/testresults/<date_time> of execution.

 ## Quick Overview of Maven Dependencies